 The flex ATX is derived from the micro ATX measuring 229 x 191 mm (9” x 7.5”), and it should fit right into any tower casing – Super tower, full tower, mid-tower, mini-tower, and slimline.

 ITX is short for Information Technology Extended, invented not by Intel, but by VIA Technologies this time.
 Mini ITX is first introduced in 2001 to cater to “palm-sized” computers.
 In the subsequent years, Nano ITX, Pico ITX, and Mobile ITX were introduced for the “even smaller” computers.

 Measuring at 170 x 170 mm (6.7″ x 6.7″), these palm-sized motherboards are supposedly compatible with the ATX casings – Technically, the mini ITX has screw hole positions that line up with ATX, and even the faceplate matches up nicely.
 So yep, you can probably fit this little board inside a super tower casing… But we usually house this inside small form factor cases instead.

 At only 120 x 120 mm (4.7″ x 4.7″), Nano ITX motherboards are so small that they are used for devices such as TV boxes, car entertainment systems, and other embedded devices.
 No standard casing will fit these boards, and they probably come with their own custom builds.

 At even smaller 100 x 72 mm (3.9” x 2.8”), Pico ITX devices also have their own custom build cases.

-The smallest form factor with the size of 60 x 60 mm (2.4” x 2.4”).
-Fits right into your pocket, the custom case builds.
+The smallest form factor with a size of 60 x 60 mm (2.4” x 2.4”).
+Fits right into your pocket, and the custom case builds.

 |Form Factor||Size (mm)||Fits Into|